-- (1) The Concessioner must arrange for all supplies necessary for the operation of the chalets (e.g. propane, firewood, cleaning supplies, soft goods, food, and employee personal items) to be packed, via stock or foot, to the Concessioner Facilities.
+- (1) The Concessioner must arrange for all supplies necessary for the operation of the chalets (e.g. propane, firewood, cleaning supplies, clean, soft goods, food, and employee personal items) to be packed, via stock or foot, to the Concessioner Facilities.
 All dirty laundry, garbage, recycling, and empty propane bottles must be packed out of the Concessioner Facilities by stock or foot. - (2) Packing operations are limited to established trails.
-Heavy snowpack early in the season or other trail conditions may preclude stock use on trails, in which case human porters may carry supplies to the chalets. - (3) The Concessioner must maintain a log of all pack stock use that includes the date, number of riding stock and number of pack stock.
-This log must be provided to the Service by November 1 annually and in an agreed upon digital format. - (4) Pack strings must be limited to one head of riding stock with wrangler leading no more than six head of pack stock. - (5) Pack Trips.
-The Concessioner may coordinate up to 2 trips (inbound and outbound) per week to Sperry Chalet and up to 1 trip (inbound and outbound) per week at Granite Park, without prior approval of the Service.
-Additional trips each week will require an advance request, with justification, to the Service for approval.
-The Service is not obligated to approve additional trips per week. - (a) For all pack trips, packing schedules must be coordinated to disperse packing activities throughout the week to minimize the number of pack strings visitors will encounter on any single day on the trail.
+Heavy snowpack early in the season or other trail conditions may preclude stock use on trails, in which case human porters may carry supplies to the chalets.
+The Concessioner must stockpile sufficient propane and rodent-protected food stuffs at the chalets each fall to accommodate any early season needs the next year. - (3) The Concessioner must maintain a log of all pack stock use that includes the date, number of riding stock and number of pack stock.
+This log must be provided to the Service by November 1 annually and in an agreed upon digital format. - (4) Pack strings must be limited to one head of riding stock with wrangler leading no more than six head of pack stock. - (5) Packing schedules must be coordinated to disperse packing activities throughout the week to minimize the number of pack strings visitors will encounter on any single day on the trail.
 The Concessioner must also communicate with the Service and with the Guided Horseback Trail Ride and Pack Animal Services Concessioner to ensure pack strings intersect/pass each other at safe trail locations. - (6) Helicopter Use.
-Generally, helicopter use will not be authorized to resupply Chalet operations. - (a) Concessioner.
-The Concessioner must propose anticipated helicopter use to the Service by December 1 of the year prior.
-Proposed flights are subject to review by the Service and are not guaranteed to be approved.
-In proposing helicopter use: - The Concessioner is solely responsible for the cost of helicopter flights. - ◆ The Concessioner must independently arrange for independently contracted helicopter(s) that meets Department of Interior standards, processes, and protocols. - The Concessioner may only propose helicopter use for transportation of items that cannot be packed on stock (e.g. appliances or furnishings). - ◆ Helicopter use is subject to Service review to ensure compliance with laws, policies, and guidelines, and may include review under the National Environmental Policy Act (NEPA). - (b) Service.
-Periodically the Service uses helicopter trips to support Service functions and Service responsibilities at end of each season.
-If the Service conducts flights with inbound space, the Service may choose to allocate available space for transportation of goods/property to the Chalets.
-Proposed items for transportation are subject to review by the Service and are not guaranteed to be approved.
-The Service assumes no obligation to provide flights.
+The Concessioner may propose helicopter use for transportation of items that cannot be packed on stock (e.g. appliances or furnishings).
+Proposed flights are subject to review by the Service and are not guaranteed to be approved. - (a) The Concessioner must propose anticipated helicopter use to the Service by December 1 of the year prior.
+Helicopter use is subject to Service review to ensure compliance with laws, policies, and guidelines, including the National Environmental Policy Act (NEPA). - Contracted helicopter(s) must meet Department of Interior standards, processes, and protocols. - (b) The Concessioner must pay for helicopter flights, with the possible exception of one flight per chalet as described below. - The Service may pay for and conduct one inbound helicopter flight from outside the Area to each chalet in the fall, coinciding with pre-approved Service flights to remove human waste from the chalets.
+If the Service conducts flights with inbound space, the Concessioner must utilize these flights to resupply the chalets and minimize the need for additional flights.